khaledsalah04/Image-processing-project/README.md

 ## Description

+ Targemly application as a translator for some pdf file or photo , we have made 2 versions of the application to run on different platforms, first version is an android application and the second is desktop application running on a laptop.

+ ## 1)Android application:

- Targemly application as a translator for some pdf file or photo , scan them by taking a photo from the mobile device to run the translator service . the application divided into two main compents server and mobile app u can easily download mobile app at
+scan photos and pdf by taking a photo from the mobile device to run the translator service . the application divided into two main components server and mobile app u can easily download mobile app at

 #link of mobile app